Starbucks: 1970s

-The first Starbucks store was located in Seattle at 2000 Western Avenue from 1971 to 1976.
-They later moved the café to 1912 Pike Place.
+The first Starbucks store was located in Seattle, at 2000 Western Avenue, from 1971 to 1976.
+The café was later moved to 1912 Pike Place.
 During this time, Starbucks stores sold just coffee beans and not drinks.
-In its first two years of operation, Starbucks purchased green coffee beans from Peet's Coffee & Tea,.
+In its first two years of operation, Starbucks purchased green coffee beans from Peet's Coffee & Tea.
 In 1973, Alfred Peet stopped supplying Starbucks and helped train their new Roastmaster, Jim Reynolds.

 1980s

 In 1984, the original owners of Starbucks, led by Jerry Baldwin, purchased Peet's Coffee.
 By 1986, the company was operating six stores in Seattle and had begun to sell espresso coffee.

-In 1987, the original owners sold the Starbucks chain to their former director of marketing Howard Schultz, who rebranded his Il Giornale coffee outlets as Starbucks and quickly began to expand the company.
+In 1987, the original owners sold the Starbucks chain to their former director of marketing Howard Schultz, who rebranded his Il Giornale coffee outlets as Starbucks and began to expand the company.
 Also in 1987, Starbucks opened its first locations outside of Seattle, in Waterfront Station in Vancouver, British Columbia, and in Chicago, Illinois.

 By 1989, there were 46 Starbucks stores located across the Pacific Northwest and Midwest, and the company was roasting more than 2000000 lb of coffee annually.

 1990s

-In June 1992, at the time of its initial public offering, Starbucks had 140 outlets, with revenue of US$73.5 million, up from US$1.3 million in 1987.
+In June 1992, at the time of its initial public offering, Starbucks (ticker symbol: SBUX) had 140 outlets, with revenue of US$73.5 million, up from US$1.3 million in 1987.
 The company's market value was US$271 million by this time.
 The 12% portion of the company that was sold raised around US$25 million for the company, which enabled it to double its number of stores over the next two years.
-By September 1992, Starbucks' share price had risen by 70%.

 In 1994, Starbucks acquired The Coffee Connection, gaining the rights to use, make, market, and sell the "Frappuccino" beverage.
-The beverage was introduced under the Starbucks name in 1995 and by 2012, Starbucks had annual Frappuccino sales of over US$2 billion.
+The beverage was introduced under the Starbucks name in 1995.

 In 1999, Starbucks experimented by opening eateries in the San Francisco Bay Area, under the Circadia restaurant brand.
 At the same time, Starbucks converted its Seattle Circadia restaurant into a Café Starbucks.

+In 1999, Starbucks acquired Pasqua Coffee—a San Francisco-based retail coffee chain that had almost 60 locations in San Francisco, Los Angeles, and New York City.